Published

 For a multi-day prospecting trip, I’d plan it like this: Day one, scout Yahoola Creek and the Dahlonega area.
 Day two, drive down to the Chestatee or Etowah and work different water.
 Day three, go back to whichever spot produced best and work it more thoroughly.
 Three days is enough to get a real feel for Georgia gold without rushing.

 The GoldFever.app shows historic mine locations across the entire US including Georgia — use it to identify drainages that produced historically, then go find the nearest public access and start sampling.
+With 503 documented gold sites in the state, there’s no shortage of history to follow.

 What I Took Home